tianocore/edk2-libc/AppPkg/Applications/Python/Python-3.6.8/Py368ReadMe.txt

 6. Example: Enabling socket support
 ===================================
   1.  enable {"_socket", init_socket}, in PyMod-3.6.8\Modules\config.c
-  2.  enable LibraryClasses BsdSocketLib and EfiSocketLib in Python368.inf.
+  2.  enable LibraryClasses BsdSocketLib and EfiSocketLib in Python368.inf
-  3. Build Python368
-          build -a X64 -p AppPkg\AppPkg.dsc
+  3. Build Python interpreter application using below command build -a X64 -p AppPkg\AppPkg.dsc
-  6.  copy Build\AppPkg\RELEASE_VS2017\X64\Python368.efi to \Efi\Tools on your
+  6.  copy Build\AppPkg\RELEASE_VS2017\X64\Python.efi to \Efi\Tools on your
       target system.
 Replace "RELEASE_VS2017", in the source path, with values appropriate for your tool chain.